Drdaag/UTests-Algo-DM2/README.md

 # Unit Tests

-Some unit tests for the first algorithmic assignment.
+Some unit tests for the second algorithmic assignment.

 ```
 Don't forget to change the file for the name of your .py file